pastriano16/SU2/assignments/Task3/unsteady_CHT_report.md

 The time variation of heat flux from the surface (two values at each x-position denote upper and lower surfaces):
 ![alt text](https://github.com/pastriano16/SU2/blob/master/assignments/Task3/img/heat_flux.gif?raw=true)

-The values of density and heatflux are high near the ends as we have a stagnation point for the flow there, thus advection of heat is low
+The values of density and heatflux are high near the ends as we have a stagnation point for the flow there, thus advection of heat is low.